 The AAAAI has launched the Office of Practice Management, a group within the AAAAI designed to serve as a dedicated resource for the AAAAI membership on practice management issues.
 Given the rapidly changing healthcare environment, it is imperative to have a centralized unit that supports A/I physicians in clinical practice in a myriad of ways.
-The Office of Practice Management includes leaders of the AAAAI’s Regional, State and Local Allergy, Asthma & Immunology Societies (RSLAAIS) Assembly, a former President of the AAAAI, and additional practicing allergists who know well and face the same challenges that you do in practice, every day.
+The Office of Practice Management includes current and former leaders of the AAAAI’s Regional, State and Local Allergy, Asthma & Immunology Societies (RSLAAIS) Assembly, and additional practicing allergists who know well and face the same challenges that you do in practice, every day.

 This group oversees a comprehensive, multi-faceted set of activities designed to empower and support allergist/immunologists in practice, building upon the successes of the AAAAI Practice Management Committee’s outstanding ongoing efforts of many years.
 Between those ongoing programs and the additional programs now being offered, the AAAAI is pleased to be your source for the following benefits:

 • Coding information and resources:

 The AAAAI is your source for coding expertise.
 We can answer your day-to-day questions with the help of A/I coding expert Teresa Thompson, CPC, CMSCS.
 Simply submit your questions to email@example.com

 .
 The AAAAI website also has a multitude of coding resources for your practice.

 Building on our years of providing feedback on behalf of AI physicians and patients to payers on issues of evidence based care, we also now track and analyze trends data from payers across the country through the Policy Reporter.
 The AAAAI also participates in numerous independent organizations, coalitions and networks to represent your interests in quality, policy, and healthcare reimbursement.